-Despite being like really old (43!) according to the kids, I still know far more than them about Minecraft.
-I’m a foster carer and believe strongly in the power of using sandbox games like this to teach, defuse, and bring out the creativity in kids that have had a hard start in life.
-Looking at the things they build, destroy or how they play can be quite instructive, sometimes alarming, but at least fun.
+Despite being old (43!), according to the kids, I still know far more than they do about Minecraft.
+I’m a foster carer and believe strongly in the power of using sandbox games like this to teach, defuse, and bring out the creativity in kids who have had a hard start in life.
+Looking at the things they build, destroy, or how they play can be quite instructive, sometimes alarming, but at least fun.
 Of course, you can play Minecraft with your nan if you want, but this is just me.

-I build this castle with a teenager, every night for a few months, on and off.
-Then, when he was no longer with us, I picked it up and got it sort of finished.
-This is the basic shell of a mountain base, with internal spaces inside a hollowed-out mountain, underground levels for whatever we dream up, and deep underground, the start of a mining structure.
+I built this castle with a teenager, every night for a few months, on and off.
+Then, when he was no longer with us, I picked it up and finished it.
+This is the bare shell of a mountain base, with internal spaces inside a hollowed-out mountain, underground levels for whatever we dream up, and deep underground, the start of a mining structure.

-Above ground are five floors, topped off with glass aerial walkways leading off to platforms with ladders down to interesting waypoints in the distant lands.
+Above ground are five floors, topped off with glass aerial walkways leading to platforms with ladders leading down to interesting waypoints in distant lands.

 There are all sorts of unexplored chasms, cave systems, abandoned mineshafts, and a few weird creations we dreamt up.
 Some even have treasure chests.